A combinatorial PROP for bialgebras: Introduction

 For instance, assume for simplicity $\C = \mathsf{Vect}_k$, the category of vector spaces over some field $k$.
 Given a commutative bialgebra $A$, consider the monoid maps Under the previous equivalences, they correspond to the $k$-linear maps

 where the order of the multiplication is arbitrary as $A$ is commutative.
-If $A$ was noncommutative, we would be able to fix the order of the multiplication by means of a permutation $\sigma \in \Sigma_n$ for $f'$ and a pair of permutations $(\tau_1, \tau_2) \in \Sigma_3 \times \Sigma_2$ for $g'$.
-The upshot of this observation is that by attaching these permutations to the monoid maps $f$ and $g$, we can produce noncommutative bialgebras from free monoids.
+If $A$ was non-commutative, we would be able to fix the order of the multiplication by means of a permutation $\sigma \in \Sigma_n$ for $f'$ and a pair of permutations $(\tau_1, \tau_2) \in \Sigma_3 \times \Sigma_2$ for $g'$.
+The upshot of this observation is that by attaching these permutations to the monoid maps $f$ and $g$, we can produce non-commutative bialgebras from free monoids.
 A similar observation follows for finite set maps.

-One question that arises here is if this attaching of permutations can be made functorial in the following sense: the canonical faithful functor $\mathsf{ComA} \hooklongrightarrow \mathsf{ComB}$ corresponds, under the previous equivalences, to the free monoid functor, so that the diagram
+One question that arises here is if this attaching of permutations can be made functorial in the following sense: there is a canonical faithful functor $\mathsf{ComA} \hooklongrightarrow \mathsf{ComB}$ with the property that precomposition with a commutative bialgebra object $\mathsf{ComB} \to \C$ yields its underlying commutative algebra object (for a precise definition of such a functor see \eqref{eq ComA Comb}).
+This embedding corresponds, under the previous equivalences, to the free monoid functor, so that the diagram